 - Email campaigns are an excellent strategy for non-profits.
 When non-profits send email newsletters with a call-to-action that implores recipients to donate (along with a dedicated “Donate” button), digital fundraising is at work.

-- Online donation forms and web pages are also a great way to collect contributions.
+- Online donation forms and web pages are also great ways to collect contributions.
 Giving prospective donors easy access to donating to your cause is a definite plus for your non-profit.

 - Crowdfunding is another option.
 With crowdfunding, a non-profit can tell its story and share its mission with potential donors; by expressing the how and why of your mission, you’ll be able to entice people to donate and care about your cause.